Oshun is the Yoruba orisha of fresh water, fertility and love.

 The Peacock and the Vulture

 So you see, Oshun may be young, petite and bit frivolous at times, but when necessary, she can be fierce, and should always be respected.
-That’s the lesson of Oshun.
+Love conquers all.
+These are the lessons of Oshun.